shze/lazysync/README.md

   * Symlinks with a target within 'remote' or 'local' should be synced as symlinks with targets within 'local' or 'remote'; this also syncs dead symlinks.
 * Known problems:
-  * Downloading does not work and is disabled for now; only symlinks are created.
+  * None, but more tests are needed.

 ## To Do